 Rebecca graduated with a high honors degree in Psychobiology from Mount Holyoke College and received her M.B.A. from Duke University's Fuqua School of Business.
-She recently completed a Fellows program in Biosecurity through the University of Pittsburgh Medical Center.
-Her paper entitled A New Business Model for Global Health Security was selected as a program award winner.
-Rebecca was also asked to participate in the "Next Generation" biosecurity event at the White House.
+She completed a Fellows program in Biosecurity through the University of Pittsburgh Medical Center and recently published a paper on a new business model for health security in the Journal of Global Health Diplomacy.
+Rebecca plans to begin her doctoral degree in public health and health security in the Fall of 2016.

 Jeanne Garner is a Senior Qualitative Market Researcher with ZS Associates, a global sales and marketing services firm, with over a decade of strategic, qualitative consulting experience.
 Jeanne has performed primary and secondary research for leading pharmaceutical companies, biotech firms, clinical operations organizations and the investment community across the spectrum of therapeutic areas amongst the full range of healthcare constituents from global Thought Leaders to community physicians, allied health, patients and payers.
 Jeannie has moderated primary research in many of the leading global markets, including US, Western Europe, Japan, South America and Eastern Europe.
 While active in the free-lance consulting field for a number of years, Jeannie also has experience in finance and systems application for a major package goods/consumer health care concern.
 Jeannie earned her undergraduate AB degree from the University of Georgia and completed her MBA at the Fuqua School of Business.
 Jeannie lives in Lawrenceville, NJ with her family.

 Larry has spent the last 25 years growing and building healthcare businesses as an operator, owner, investor and investment banker.
 Immediately following graduation from Fuqua, he was the 12th corporate employee at MedCath, the Welsh Carson backed heart hospital company and later founded and ran National Vascular Care, a specialty surgery center company backed by Weston Presidio, that was sold to Fresenius Medical.
 Larry was also a General Partner in the venture capital firm Kitty Hawk Capital and led healthcare M&A for Marks Baughan & Co.
 Larry is currently the CEO of both Clinical Difference, an online medical education company, and Lawrence Capital LLC a healthcare focused consulting and advisory services business.